 Continuing north, the highway leads up through eastern Nevada.
 You can also branch off the highway to drive Extraterrestrial Highway (NV-375) and see Great Basin National Park.

 The 98-mile E.T.
-Highway is reportedly near the top secret Area 51 government base, and many have said they’ve seen UFOs while driving this road.
-Along the highway, the small town of Rachel is popular with tourists and has alien-themed businesses including an inn, restaurant and bar.
+Highway is reportedly near the top-secret Area 51 government base, and many have said they’ve seen UFOs while driving this road.
+Along the highway, the small town of Rachel is popular with tourists and has alien-themed businesses including an inn, a restaurant, and bar.

 If you continue on US-93 the highway leads north into Idaho.
 It passes through Twin Falls, the gateway to Snake River Canyon.
 Here you can hike trails along the canyon rim, see Shoshone Falls, and drive over the Perrine Bridge for panoramic views.